Self-Guided Belief Propagation -- A Homotopy Continuation Method: Experiments

-SBP is evaluated and compared to BP, $\BPD$ (BP with damping), and Gibbs sampling.
-The accuracy is evaluated by the mean squared error (MSE) between the approximate marginals $\marginalsApprox{\RV{i}}$ and the exact marginals $\marginals{\RV{i}}$, where the exact marginals $ \marginals{X_i} $ are obtained by the Junction Tree algorithm \cite{lauritzen}.
-For binary random variables we can apply symmetry properties so that $\mse = \frac{2}{N} \sum_{i=1}^{N} |\marginals{X_i}(+1) - \marginalsApprox{X_i}(+1)|^2$.
-Additionally, we evaluate $\mseb$ between the approximate marginals obtained at $\FBMinLocal$ and the marginals obtained at the global minimum $\FBMinGlobal$, where we approximate $\FBMinGlobal$ by~\cite{weller2013approximating}.
-We further compare the runtime of all methods by counting the overall number of BP iterations and the number of iterations for Gibbs sampling.\footnote{ Computing the acceptance-probability requires similar runtime as one BP message update} We consider $L=100$ models with random potentials for every experiment.
-The initial messages are randomly initialized 100 times for each of these $L$ models, before applying BP with and without damping.
+For $\BPD$ we choose a large damping factor $\epsilon=0.9$ in order to prioritize convergence over run-time and therefore increase the maximum number of iterations to $N_{BP}=10^4$.
+Carefully selecting a damping factor that depends on a given model may reduce the number of iterations until convergence but cannot increase the accuracy; moreover, if chosen too small, $\BPD$ may fail to converge at all.

+The initial messages are randomly initialized 100 times for each model, before applying BP with and without damping.
 We consider BP (and $\BPD$) as converged for a model if at least a single message initialization (out of 100) exists for which BP converges.
-We report the convergence ratio, i.e., the number of experiments (or probabilistic graphical models) for which BP converged divided by the overall number of experiments $L$.
-SBP, on the other hand, allows to obtain an approximation of the terminal fixed point in case that this fixed point is unstable, which prevents BP and $\BPD$ from converging.
+The convergence ratio is the number of experiments (or probabilistic graphical models) for which BP converged at least once divided by the overall number of experiments (i.e., $100$).

 The reported error (MSE) and the number of iterations are averaged over all convergent runs of BP and $\BPD$ (i.e., BP\textsuperscript{$\circ$} and $\BPD^\circ$) while all runs that did not converge are discarded.
-On the contrary, we average the error and the number of iterations over all $L$ models for SBP ($\SBP_{all}$), Gibbs sampling ($\text{Gibbs}_{all}$), and for minimization of the Bethe approximation ($\FBMinGlobal_{all}$).
+On the contrary, we average the error and the number of iterations over all models for SBP ($\SBP_{all}$), Gibbs sampling ($\text{Gibbs}_{all}$), and for minimization of the Bethe approximation ($\FB[all]^*$).

-For BP and SBP we set the maximum number of iterations to $N_{BP} = 10^3$ and use random scheduling.
-For $\BPD$ we choose a large damping factor $\epsilon=0.9$ to account for the strong couplings and therefore increase the maximum number of iterations to $N_{BP}=10^4$.
-Such a large damping factor helps to prioritize convergence over runtime -- this admits comparison of marginal accuracy for a wide range of models.
-Carefully selecting a damping factor that depends on a given model may reduce the number of iterations until convergence but cannot not increase the accuracy; moreover, if chosen too small $\BPD$ may fail to converge at all.
-The accuracy of SBP is only marginally affected by its parameters and we use the following parameters for all experiments: $ M\leq 10 $ , adaptive step size, and cubic spline extrapolation.
-Gibbs sampling is run for $10^5$ iterations.